 If you have ever used streaming services like Netflix or something else, the classic StreamFab All-In-One published in 2019 is always helpful to you with a strong-compatible download function.
+And recently, it launched an impressive & numerous version update.
 It doesn't matter if you have no idea about it, we are going to dive into all aspects of it in this review together.
 Let's start!

-When I first heard about StreamFab All-In-One, it sounded almost too good to be true: “Download any show or movie from Netflix, Disney+, Hulu, and over 1000 other sites… permanently.”
+When I first heard about StreamFab All-In-One, it sounded almost too good to be true: “Download any show or movie from Netflix, Disney+, Hulu, and over 1000 other sites.”
 But what exactly does that mean, and how does it work?

 One thing I really appreciated during testing was the ability to choose video quality and audio tracks.

-You can download in multiple resolutions—720p, 1080p, 4K, and even 8K (when available).
-For instance, I tested a documentary on YouTube in 8K, and the file came out crisp with no artifacts.
-On Netflix and Prime, I mostly stuck to 1080p or 2160p, and StreamFab pulled the streams flawlessly.
+You can download it in multiple resolutions: 720p, 1080p, 4K, and even 8K (when available), whether for a smaller size or better screen quality.
+I tested a documentary on YouTube in 8K, and the file came out crisp with no artifacts.
+On the other hand, thanks to StreamFab 7, now I can get stuck on 2160p plus HDR on Disney+, Apple TV, Fandango at Home, etc., where the source stream actually provides those options, and StreamFab pulls the streams flawlessly.

 Batch downloading is also supported.
-You can queue up multiple episodes, and StreamFab will work through them simultaneously—up to 5 tasks at once.
+You can queue up multiple episodes, and StreamFab will work through them simultaneously, up to 5 tasks at once.
+Moreover, it has an auto-download function for scheduling newly published episode downloads at a certain time set by me, like every Sunday at 10:00 AM.

 Ads!
-Ads anywhere!
-All of us feel disgusted when the advertisement jumps out in the videos we watch.
-What's worse, if you want to make them silent forever, you have to subscribe to official premium plans with insane additional costs.
-And there are even some free streaming services that won't provide us a charged option to watch streams ads-free (not offense, Pluto TV and Tubi, love your content but really too much ads).
+Ads everywhere!
+All of us feel disgusted when the advertisement jumps out midway and interrupts the shows we are bingeing on.
+And there are some free streaming services without an ad-free option (no offense, Pluto TV and Tubi; love your content, but really too many ads).

-Luckily, StreamFab can automatically rip off all the ads buried in videos giving you a pure offline viewing experience.
-By the way, this function works with all kinds of official subscription plans, even those that include ads themselves.
+Luckily, StreamFab can automatically handle the ads from videos you are watching, providing a pure offline experience.
+By the way, this function works with all kinds of official subscription plans.

-I won’t sugarcoat it: StreamFab is not cheap.
+I won’t sugarcoat it: StreamFab is relatively worthwhile.
 If you’re expecting a $20 one-time app like some YouTube downloaders, this isn’t it.
-But depending on how you use it, it might still be a good value.
+But depending on how you use it, it might still be good value.
 Besides, the StreamFab trial allows you to experience its full features with 3 complete downloads before deciding to purchase or not.

 Before the reasons why it's worthwhile, we made a sheet below to show the price clearly.